loda-lang/loda-programs/programs/oeis/list1.md

 * [A119282](http://oeis.org/A119282) ([L11 program](119/A119282.asm)): Alternating sum of the first n Fibonacci numbers.
 * [A119327](http://oeis.org/A119327) ([L24 program](119/A119327.asm)): Expansion of (1-4x+12x^2-16x^3+8x^4)/(1-x)^5.
 * [A119332](http://oeis.org/A119332) ([L19 program](119/A119332.asm)): Expansion of (1+x)/(1-2x^4).
+* [A119346](http://oeis.org/A119346) ([L12 program](119/A119346.asm)): Sequence of nim-values for the game in which two players alternately cut off one inch or root two inches from a piece of string of length n.
+Player who runs out of string loses.
 * [A119412](http://oeis.org/A119412) ([L03 program](119/A119412.asm)): a(n) = n*(n+11).
 * [A119413](http://oeis.org/A119413) ([L03 program](119/A119413.asm)): 16*n-12.
 * [A119476](http://oeis.org/A119476) ([L15 program](119/A119476.asm)): a(1)=1, a(n)=a((n+1)/2)+1 if n is odd, a(n)=a(n/2)+2 if n is even.